-Grain Elevator Museum and Tours
+Grain Elevator History

 The Spruce Grove Alberta Wheat Pool Grain Elevator was saved from demolition when it closed in 1995.
 This is the last wooden grain elevator to be seen standing along Highway 16A, going west.
 At one time, thousands of elevators proudly stood along the railway tracks of communities across the Canadian prairies.
 Of the 1600 that once defined the Alberta skyline, 258 wooden cribbed elevators remain today.
 This elevator serves as a testament to the strong agricultural heritage of the province and as a reminder of the economic base which still serves Albertans and Canadians.